Sciatica Treatment

 What Does Sciatica Feel Like?

 Sciatica pain can feel very different from person to person.
-Some describe it as a sharp, shooting, or “electric-like” pain, while others feel a constant dull ache or burning sensation.
+Some describe it as a sharp, shooting, or electric-like pain, while others feel a constant dull ache or burning sensation.
 The pain may come and go, but while its source is in the lower back, it is typically felt down one leg.
-Sciatica is very common—affecting about 40% of people in the U.S. at some point in their lives.
+Symptoms may include pain, numbness, tingling, burning, or weakness that travels into the buttock, hip, leg, or foot.

 Relieving Sciatica Without Risky Side Effects

 When you’re in pain, finding safe and effective relief is essential.
-At Chagrin Chiropractic and Wellness Center, we create personalized treatment programs tailored to your specific condition.
-Our therapies are non-invasive, drug-free, and designed to relieve pain without the risks of surgery or addictive medications.
+At Restore Chiropractic + Health Center, Dr. Michael Tinkey creates personalized treatment programs tailored to your specific condition.
+These therapies are non-invasive, drug-free, and designed to relieve pain without the risks of surgery or addictive medications.

 How Spinal Decompression Helps Relieve Sciatica